6th Grade Academics

 Math involves the study of numbers, patterns, relationships, and shapes, and first of all happens in our minds.
 Through carefully designed situations, Xian Yun students are encouraged to develop their own mathematical understanding, instead of just memorizing and applying formulas.
 This gives them self-confidence and self-esteem.

 In the first semester of 6th grade, the students become more solid with basic operations such as division by whole numbers and by fractions.
-They improve their understanding about rates and ratios and describe patterns with graphs and letters.
+They improve their understanding of rates and ratios and describe patterns with graphs and letters.
 In the second semester, the students learn to determine areas of polygons, what negative numbers are good for, and how to use decimals and percents.

 Ancient World History

 In this course, middle school students study civilizations of the Ancient World, largely from the B.C.E. and early B.C. periods.
-In addition to learning history content, students will be challenged to develop themselves and their skills in the areas of: Identifying and analyzing information from a variety of sources; Expository and analytical writing; Slide presentations and public speaking; Close-text reading; Identifying and analyzing primary vs. secondary sources; Identifying claims and arguments; Corroborating claims; Contextualizing information and claims; Crafting an argument; Developing into independent, critical and original thinkers.
+In addition to learning history content, students will be challenged to develop themselves and their skills in the areas of Identifying and analyzing information from a variety of sources; Expository and analytical writing; Slide presentations and public speaking; Close-text reading; Identifying and analyzing primary vs. secondary sources; Identifying claims and arguments; Corroborating claims; Contextualizing information and claims; Crafting an argument; Developing into independent, critical and original thinkers.